El Nido News

-The Eagle's Nest Class will review our understanding of the Solar System, moon, Earth and it's makeup before zooming in on the Western Hemisphere in general and South America in particular.
-We will extend our study of South America to take a close look at it's topography, biomes, botany, zoology, cultures and geopolitical significance.
+The Eagle's Nest Class will review our understanding of the Solar System, moon, Earth and it's makeup and practice finding geometry in nature before zooming in on the Eastern Hemisphere in general and Europe in particular.
+We will extend our study of Europe to take a close look at it's topography, biomes, botany, zoology, cultures and geopolitical significance.
 If you have artifacts or experiences to share, please let Erin know.

 Wednesday - Healthy Lifestyles

 This month we review health and safety, human physiology and nutrition as well as other qualities of a healthy lifestyle including hygiene, exercise, rest, academics, fine arts, athletics, Earth-consciousnes and peaceful living skills.
-We plan to extrapolate our skills in a community service project.
-The class will brainstorm ideas, develop a plan and carry it through.
+We celebrate Rosh Hashannah this month and prepare for our campout on the 26th and 27th.

 Thursday - Biology

 We will review the process of classification and botanical nomenclature with an Intro to Domains and the Tree of Life.
 We will focus on Kingdoms beginning with Bacteria.